What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 Bi-Metal Steel

-This is the type of blade we mentioned above that has a carbon steel body and HSS teeth.
-You can find bi-metal reciprocating saw blades with 14, 18, or 24 teeth per inch.
+These are the blades I referred to earlier that feature a carbon steel body with HSS teeth.
+Depending on your needs, you can find bi-metal reciprocating saw blades with 14, 18, or 24 teeth per inch.

 Carbide Tipped